pushbit/sprockets/android/README.md

 Sprockets for Android [![Maven Central][5]][6] [![Android Arsenal][3]][4]
 =========================================================================

-Extend base components, use widgets, call utility methods, and reference common resources.
+Extend base components, use widgets, and call utility methods.

 * [Features](#features)
 * [Install](#install)
 * [Javadoc][1]
-    * See also: Sprockets for Java [Javadoc][2]

 Features
 --------

-Below is a sample of the available classes and resources.
+Below is a sample of the available classes.
 See the [Javadoc][1] for the complete reference.

 * app
     * [VersionedApplication][100]